 CSN (the Swedish Board of Student Finance ) is the Swedish Government authority that approves student finance, both grants and loans, to students in Sweden and abroad.
 CSN also handles the repayment of the loans.

 Almost 900,000 students apply for student finance every year, of which 30,000 are studying outside of Sweden.
 There are two different kinds of student finance for studies abroad – study allowance and student grants and loans.

 Students younger than 20 years attending courses equal to upper secondary level may be entitled to study allowance, which is a grant that does not have to be paid back.

 Student grants and loans

-Student grants and loans includes both grants and loans and is given to students attending post-secondary courses, normally at college or university.
+Student grants and loans include both grants and loans and are given to students attending post-secondary courses, normally at college or university.
 It can also be given to students older than 20 years taking courses equal to upper secondary level.

 Requirements for student grants and loans